Impact of Topology on Multipartite Entanglement Distribution Protocols in Quantum Networks: Introduction

-A major challenge of quantum networking is that, when transmitted over long distances, photon absorption can cause the irreversible loss of information encoded in the (photonic) qubit, in a process known as decoherence \cite{max_range}.
+A major challenge of quantum networking is that, when transmitted over long distances, photon absorption can cause the irreversible loss of information encoded in the (photonic) qubit \cite{max_range}.
 Classically, this can be rectified by using amplifiers.
 However, amplification or copying of qubit signals is impossible due to the no-cloning theorem \cite{no-cloning}, and thus direct transmission is infeasible.

 A proposed method to overcome this problem is to use quantum repeaters.
-These act as intermediate nodes that extend communication range \cite{quantum_communications_book,azuma2023QuantumRepeater}, analogous to their classical counterpart (though with radically different working mechanisms).
+These act as intermediate nodes that extend communication range \cite{quantum_communications_book,azuma2023QuantumRepeater}, analogous to their classical counterparts (though with radically different working mechanisms).

 There has been extensive research on bipartite cases to effectively distribute entanglement between two users in a repeater network for two-way quantum communication \cite{caleffi2017optimal,VanMeter2013Repeater,leone2024costvectoranalysis,Pirker2019stack,azuma2023QuantumRepeater,azuma2021tools,goodenough2021optimizing}.
-Work has also been done regarding multipartite entanglement on \emph{grid} topologies (also known as \emph{grid lattice} topologies) \cite{IE3_evan_protocols,patil2021distance,natasha_thesis}.
+Work has also been done regarding multipartite entanglement routing on \emph{grid} topologies (also known as \emph{grid lattice} topologies) \cite{IE3_evan_protocols,patil2021distance,natasha_thesis}.
 However, the symmetric node placement and uniform edge lengths of such networks make them unrepresentative of real-world networks, which often exhibit more complex topologies.
 Additionally, previous work on a limited number of real-world topologies has shown that different routing protocols for distributing multipartite states have varying effectiveness on different graph topologies \cite{IE3_evan_protocols,bugalho2023distributing}.

 A further challenge is that current technology is insufficient regarding the production and usage of practical quantum repeaters, whose cost is anticipated to be high.
-This has led to interest into investigating the effect of repeater placement on entanglement distribution rates \cite{rabbie2022designing,avis2025optimization}.
+This has led to interest in investigating the effect of repeater placement on entanglement distribution rates \cite{rabbie2022designing,avis2025optimization}.
 More generally, the problem of \emph{repeater resource allocation}, that is, the process of selecting optimal repeater locations over a quantum network, is a problem of interest to early quantum network design \cite{avis2025optimization}.

 In this paper, we extend research on multipartite entanglement distribution protocols to investigate the impact of a diverse set of topologies based on real-world optical networks as well as repeater placement on the protocols' performance.
 For topology impact, we cluster 81 real-world topologies based on the performance of four chosen routing protocols, identifying connections between graph metrics and entanglement protocol performance.
 On the repeater placement aspect, we consider this problem with a focus on maximally entangled Greenberger-Horne-Zeilinger (GHZ) states due to applications in secret-sharing \cite{GHZ_secret} and quantum computing \cite{GHZ_QC}.
 Investigating a more realistic set of networks is motivated by the desire to reuse current classical network infrastructure when developing a future quantum internet \cite{rabbie2022designing}.